davidedantonio/create-fastify-app/README.md

 - **MySQL User**: your MySQL user.
 - **Mysql Password**: your MySQL password.

-At this point the command add the `fastify-mysql` to you application and create or update an `.env` file with the given information for your [MySQL](https://www.mysql.com) connection.
+At this point the command add the `fastify-mysql` to you application with the given information for your [MySQL](https://www.mysql.com) connection.

 ### `add:redis`